TheRealBond/Portfolio2-Harry-Potter-Quiz/README.md

 ![lighthousepassimage](/assets/images/lighthousepass.png)

 ## Bugs:
-There are now no bugs remaining having encountered one that would not load the wesbite's CSS when it was deployed.
-This was removed by adding the correct file pathway (href="./assets/css/style.css") that needed the ./ to begin with to find the assets folder which holds the css folder and file.
+There are now no bugs remaining having encountered one that would not load the website's CSS when it was deployed.
+This was removed by adding the correct file pathway `(href="./assets/css/style.css")` that needed the `./` to begin with to find the assets folder which holds the css folder and file.

 ## Deployment:
  This website was built using Gitpod and Github services which has now been deployed at the following address: (https://therealbond.github.io/Portfolio2-Harry-Potter-Quiz/)